Oliver-Slape/Project-002/README.md

   <h2> Coding Standards <h2>
     <h3> With the use of an IDE that colour coordinates the text and code and numbers it makes the layout easier to see and allows for a uniform coding standard.
 However, Comments need to be added to code. <h3>
   <h2> Evaluation <h2>
     <h3>The use of a more intuitive IDE made the process of debugging and having a coding standard as well as it made typing the code faster with hints and auto finish.
-Overall all is fine but the code should be commented throught.  <h3>
+Overall all is fine but the code should be commented throught.
+Becuase a Procedural paradigm was use the structure and the characteristics is much like an algorithm.
+The code is structured step by step in procedural paradigms, this best matches an algorithm as it too is step by step.   <h3>